What is the Alternative Investment Market (AIM)?

 Risks of Investing in the Alternative Investment Market

-Since companies listed on the Alternative Investment Market are typically small, early-stage businesses, they are faced with various risks common to such companies, such as low liquidity in trading their stock, increased risk of an unproven business model encountering problems, and higher risk of experiencing cash flow problems.
-Whereas there have been many companies listed on the AIM that managed to prosper and eventually cross over to the London Stock Exchange, others do not survive.
-There are noticeably higher rates of companies trading on the AIM being delisted, as compared to delisting rates for the LSE.
+Since companies listed on the Alternative Investment Market are typically small, early-stage businesses, they are faced with various risks common to such companies, such as low liquidity in trading their stock, increased risk of an unproven business model encountering problems, and a higher risk of experiencing cash flow problems.

 For investors with the necessary risk tolerance, however, investing in AIM stocks offers the rare opportunity to get in on the ground floor – at a cheap stock price – with a small company that is just getting started, and then reap the massive rewards when it becomes a success and its stock price increases tenfold or more.